t3kt/raytk/docs/_reference/operators/sdf/index.md

     - chamfer
     - cube
     name: chamferBoxSdf
+    summary: A box with cropped corners at 45 degree angles.
   - name: coneSdf
     summary: Defines a cone or capped cone shape.
   - name: crescentSdf